 As air temperatures rise above 25 degrees centigrade (80F), there’s nothing quite as refreshing as drenching quantities of water falling from the sky within the space of an hour or two during the late afternoon or evening.

 The storms usually begin with a dramatic show of lightning bolts and thunder that may rattle windows and can sometimes cause temporary power cuts.
-The monsoon rains tend to arrive swiftly and suddenly: if you are caught out in a storm with nowhere to shelter, expect to become drenched through.
+The rains tend to arrive swiftly and suddenly: if you are caught out in a storm with nowhere to shelter, expect to become drenched through.
 When the rains pour, the temperature falls and the air freshens, taking the edge off discomfort that high heat and humidity can bring.

 After the storms pass, the evening or night is left fresh and cooled off.
 It’s unusual for the rains to prolong beyond a couple of hours —prolonged rains are usually caused by a tropical depression passing through the region— and most evenings are left feeling fresh accompanied by lingering sweet fragrances of flora in the air.

 Mexico offers visitors and residents a unique opportunity to enjoy different perspectives during the rainy season which runs, —more or less— from June to October each year.
 This is especially so when you’re visiting areas of outstanding natural beauty, for example, the Copper Canyon and the southern state of Chiapas, as this is the time of year when the flora are blooming, and you can expect to enjoy some wonderful colors and scents that you simply won’t experience during the dry season.
 The storms that arrive during this time of year and which almost always arrive in the afternoon or overnight also provide a natural break to the day and cool down the air perfectly.